SOUTH TYNESIDE INFORMATION

 Professional disagreements should be resolved at the earliest opportunity, ensuring that the safety and wellbeing of the adult remains paramount.
 Challenges to decisions should be respectful and resolved through co-operation.
 Disagreements can arise in a number of areas and staff should always be prepared to review decisions and plans with an open mind.
 Assurance that the adult is safe takes priority.
 Disagreements should be talked through and appropriate channels of communication established to avoid misinterpretation.

 In the event that operational staff are unable to resolve matters, more senior managers should be consulted with liaison between managers from different organisations where a number of agencies are involved.
 Multi-agency network meetings can be a helpful way to explore issues with a view to improving practice.
-In exceptional circumstances or where it is likely that partnership protocols are needed the SAB should be apprised.
+In exceptional circumstances or where it is likely that partnership protocols are needed, the Safeguarding Adults Board should be informed.
 In the case of care providers, unresolved disputes should be raised with the relevant managers leading on the concern and with commissioners.

 7. Cross-Boundary and Inter-Authority Adult Safeguarding Enquiries